ScottJWalter/piman/README.md

 ![Fabric](./images/fabric.png)  ![](./images/plus.png) ![Raspberry Pi](./images/raspi.png)

 # piman
-> Manage multiple raspberry pis
+> Manage multiple raspberry pis with Python and a little help from Fabric

 I have several Raspberry Pis around the office, doing various things (Pihole, Picroft, etc.).
 Trying to keep them updated was tedious until I threw together a simple [Fabric][10] script that allows me to manage them all from a single set of commands.

 ## Installing

+**NOTE:**  Installation is assumed to be on the box from which you want to manage your Pis.
+_This is **not** installed on the Pis themselves._

 1. Clone this repo
 2. Change to the repo directory